subspace/operator-reward-distributor/README.md

 # Operator Reward Distributor

-A reliable service that regularly sends an on‑chain remark with a tip on Autonomys Network (Auto‑EVM / AI3).
-The tip rewards the operators who include it, helping continuously incentivize network operators without changing any protocol rules.
+A reliable service that regularly sends an on‑chain remark with a tip on Autonomys Network (Auto‑EVM).
+The tip rewards the operators who include the transaction in a block, helping continuously incentivize network operators without changing any protocol rules.

 ### Why this exists

 At mainnet launch, operator fees earned from regular network activity may not be sufficient to incentivize existing AI3 holders to nominate operators or to run operators themselves.
-Over time, operators should be able to self‑sustain from transaction fees.
-While the ecosystem is bootstrapping, it can make sense to subsidize operator earnings with rewards funded by the foundation.
+Over time, operators should be able to self‑sustain from transaction fees, but while the ecosystem is bootstrapping, it makes sense to subsidize operator earnings with rewards.
 This service provides a straightforward, transparent way to distribute such rewards on‑chain.

 ### What it does

 - Sends a transaction at a steady cadence (every N seconds) with a tip attached.
 - Tips go to whoever includes the transaction in a block (i.e., active operators).
-- Uses a on‑chain note (remark) that takes up minimal execution time and block space
+- Uses a on‑chain remark that takes up minimal execution time and block space

 ### What you need